Keizahemmanuel7/digital-marketplace-privacy-policy/README.md

 # Privacy Policy
-**Digital Marketplace – Courses & Services**
+Digital Services Marketplace

+Effective Date: 11 January 2026

-Digital Marketplace – Courses & Services is a free mobile application developed by **Kasanvu Emmanuel**.
-This Service is provided at no cost and is intended for use as is.
+Digital Services Marketplace is a free mobile application developed by Kasanvu Emmanuel.
+This Service is provided at no cost and is intended for use “as is.”

-This Privacy Policy explains how information is collected, used, and disclosed when users access or use the Service.

-By using this Service, you agree to the collection and use of information in accordance with this Privacy Policy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard information when you use the application.
+By accessing or using Digital Services Marketplace, you agree to the practices described in this Privacy Policy.

 ---

-## Permissions Used
+## 1. Permissions Used

-This application only requests the minimum permissions required for normal functionality.
+We comply with Google Play’s requirement to request only necessary permissions.

-Permissions That May Be Used
+### Permissions That May Be Used

-• Internet Access – Allows the app to connect to the internet to load product pages, store content, and external links.
+• Internet Access (android.permission.INTERNET)
+This permission is required to:
+- Load marketplace content and digital services
+- Display external websites within the app (WebView)
+- Enable secure communication with third-party platforms

-Permissions Not Used
+### Permissions NOT Used

+Digital Services Marketplace does NOT request or access the following permissions:

 • Camera
 • Microphone
+• Location (GPS)
 • Contacts
-• Location
-• SMS
+• SMS or MMS
 • Call Logs
-• Device Storage
+• Device Storage / Files
+• Bluetooth
+• Background Location

-This application does not access or collect personal information through device permissions.
+We do not collect or access personal data through device permissions.

+---

-## Information Collection and Use
+## 2. Information Collection and Use

-The Digital Marketplace – Courses & Services app does **not directly collect, store, or process personal information** on its own servers.
+Digital Services Marketplace does NOT directly collect, store, or process personal information on its own servers.

-The app may provide access to **third-party platforms, websites, or services** through embedded WebView technology.
-When interacting with these third-party services, users may be required to provide personal information such as:
+However, the app may provide access to third-party platforms, services, or websites through WebView technology.
+When using these services, users may voluntarily provide personal data such as:

 - Email address
-- Account or login details
+- Account login credentials
-- Purchase or subscription information
+- Payment and billing information
-- Payment or billing details
+- Purchase or subscription details
-- Course enrollment or service usage information
+- Service usage or enrollment data

-Any information provided is handled according to the privacy policies of the respective third-party service providers.
+IMPORTANT:
+All such information is collected and processed directly by third-party providers, not by Digital Services Marketplace.

 ---

-## Third-Party Services
+## 3. Third-Party Services

-The Service may include or rely on third-party services that may collect information used to identify you.
-These services may include, but are not limited to:
+This Service may include or rely on third-party services that may collect information used to identify users.
+These include, but are not limited to:

-- Google Play Services
+• Google Play Services
-- Payment processing platforms
+• Payment processing providers (e.g., mobile money, card processors)
-- Analytics and performance monitoring services
+• Analytics and performance monitoring tools
-- Third-party course providers or digital service platforms
+• Third-party digital service providers

-Each third-party service has its own Privacy Policy governing how information is used.
+Each third-party service operates under its own Privacy Policy.
+We encourage users to review those policies.

+We do NOT sell, rent, or share personal user data with third parties.

 ---

-## Log Data
+## 4. Log Data

-In the event of an error while using the Service, diagnostic data (Log Data) may be collected through third-party services.
-This Log Data may include:
+In the event of an app error, diagnostic information (Log Data) may be collected automatically by third-party tools.
+This may include:

+- IP address
-- Device Internet Protocol (IP) address
+- Device name and model
-- Device model and operating system version
+- Operating system version
 - App configuration
-- Date and time of usage
+- Time and date of usage
-- Other technical or diagnostic information
+- Other technical data

-This data is used solely to improve the functionality and reliability of the Service.
+This data is used solely for debugging, improving performance, and maintaining service reliability.

 ---

-## Cookies
+## 5. Cookies and Tracking Technologies

-This Service does not use cookies directly.
+This app does not use cookies directly.

-However, third-party websites or services accessed through the app may use cookies or similar technologies to enhance their services and user experience.
-Users can choose to accept or refuse cookies through their browser or device settings.
+However, third-party websites accessed through the app may use cookies or similar technologies to enhance user experience, track usage, or enable features.

+Users can manage cookie preferences through their browser or device settings.

 ---

-## Service Providers
+## 6. Service Providers

-Third-party companies or individuals may be engaged to:
+We may engage third-party companies and individuals to:

-- Facilitate the Service
+- Facilitate app functionality
-- Process payments or subscriptions
+- Process transactions or subscriptions
-- Provide analytics or technical support
+- Provide analytics and diagnostics
-- Deliver digital content or services
+- Deliver digital services

-These third parties are granted access only to information necessary to perform their services and are obligated not to use or disclose it for any other purpose.
+These service providers are granted access only to the information necessary to perform their tasks and are required to protect user data.

 ---

-## Security
+## 7. Data Security

-We value your trust and strive to use commercially acceptable methods to protect information.
-However, no method of transmission over the internet or electronic storage is completely secure, and absolute security cannot be guaranteed.
+We implement reasonable technical and organizational measures to protect information.

+However, please note that no method of transmission over the internet or electronic storage is completely secure.
+Therefore, we cannot guarantee absolute data security.

 ---

-## Links to External Sites
+## 8. External Links Disclaimer

-The Service may contain links to external websites or services that are not operated by us.
-If you click on a third-party link, you will be directed to that site.
+The app may contain links to third-party websites or services that are not operated by us.

+We are not responsible for:
+- The content of external websites
+- Their privacy practices
+- Their data collection policies

-We strongly encourage you to review the Privacy Policies of these external websites.
-We have no control over and assume no responsibility for the content, privacy practices, or policies of any third-party sites or services.
+Users are advised to review the Privacy Policies of any third-party services they access.

 ---

-## Children’s Privacy
+## 9. Children’s Privacy

-This Service is **not intended for use by children under the age of 13**.
-We do not knowingly collect personally identifiable information from children under 13.
+Digital Services Marketplace is NOT intended for children under the age of 13.

+We do not knowingly collect personal data from children under 13.

-If you are a parent or guardian and believe that your child has provided personal information, please contact us so that appropriate action can be taken.
+If we discover that a child has provided personal information, we will take immediate steps to delete such data.

+Parents or guardians who believe their child has submitted personal information may contact us.

 ---

-## Changes to This Privacy Policy

-This Privacy Policy may be updated from time to time.
-Any changes will be posted on this page, and users are advised to review this Privacy Policy periodically for updates.
+## 10. Data Retention

+Since we do not directly collect or store personal data, we do not retain user information.

+Any data provided to third-party services is subject to their individual data retention policies.

 ---

-## Effective Date

-This Privacy Policy is effective as of **11 January 2026**.
+## 11. User Rights and Choices

+Depending on your location and applicable laws, you may have rights such as:

+- Accessing your personal data
+- Requesting correction or deletion
+- Withdrawing consent
+- Restricting data processing

+To exercise these rights, users should contact the relevant third-party service providers directly.

 ---

+## 12. Google Play Compliance Statement

+Digital Services Marketplace complies with Google Play Developer Program Policies, including:

+- Transparency in data handling
+- Clear disclosure of third-party data collection
+- Limiting data access to only necessary permissions
+- No unauthorized collection of personal or sensitive data

+---

+## 13. Changes to This Privacy Policy

+We may update this Privacy Policy from time to time.

+Any changes will be posted within the app or on the app listing.
+Users are encouraged to review this policy periodically.

+---

+## 14. Effective Date

+This Privacy Policy is effective as of 11 January 2026.

+---

-## Contact Us
+## 15. Contact Us

-If you have any questions or suggestions regarding this Privacy Policy, please contact us at:
+If you have any questions, concerns, or requests regarding this Privacy Policy, please contact:

-📧 **keizahemmanuel4@gmail.com**
+Email: keizahemmanuel4@gmail.com
+Developer: Kasanvu Emmanuel
+Location: Wakiso, Uganda

+---